TOAST-DOCS/Storage-Object-Storage/zh/s3-api-guide-gov.md

 </details>

 ## AWS Command Line Interface (CLI)
-NHN Cloud object storage becomes available with [AWS Command Line Interface](https://aws.amazon.com/ko/cli/) via S3 compatible API.
+TOAST object storage becomes available with [AWS Command Line Interface](https://aws.amazon.com/ko/cli/) via S3 compatible API.

 ### Install
 AWS command line interface is prvodied by a Python package, which can be installed by using the Python package manager (pip).